Tutor – Science Drop-in, Part Time

 Drop-in science tutors perform tutoring primarily on campus for a range of college classes in an ever-changing and sometimes demanding environment which could include many students at once in several different courses.
 Drop-in tutors will also be monitoring the online drop-in science channel.
 Tutors need to be available at least one evening per week.
 Candidates must be comfortable with college level biology and chemistry courses.
 Anatomy and physiology and/or physics would be a plus.

 Responsible to facilitate tutoring and learning, provide academic support to CCC students through one-on-one and small group tutoring sessions in Science and serve as a guide and coach to assist students to become successful independent learners while creating a comfortable and supporting atmosphere.
-This position reports to the Director of Academic Services.
+This position reports to the Senior Director of Academic Services.

 ESSENTIAL JOB FUNCTIONS: